masterxavierfox/docker-rsyslog/README.md

 ## Rsyslog + Filebeat Dockerfile

-Rsyslog running in a linux container as a server, listening on 514 (tcp and udp), and writing to /var/log/syslog; which will be sent to ELK stack via filebeat agent.
+Rsyslog running in a linux container as a server, listening on `514 (tcp and udp)`, and writing to `/var/log/syslog`; which will be sent to ELK stack via filebeat agent.

 ### Deploy

-This container will listen on 514/udp, and 514/tcp and write it to /var/log/syslog.
+This container will listen on `514/udp`, and `514/tcp` and write it to `/var/log/syslog`.

 Use command below to run: